Minimally invasive glaucoma surgery: Procedures

 MIGS objective, like all glaucoma surgeries, is to achieve lowering of IOP by either increasing aqueous humour outflow, the fluid that is produced by the eye and fills the space between the cornea and the lens, or decreasing the production of aqueous humour.
-MIGS can be divided in procedures that lower IOP by using micro-stents and minimally invasive procedures.
+MIGS encompasses numerous devices and techniques, including trabecular outflow and Schlemm's canal targeted interventions, suprachoroidal outflow, gonioscopy-assisted procedures, and subconjunctival shunts.

 Micro-stent/shunt devices

 iStent

 The iStent Trabecular Micro-Bypass Stent, or simply iStent, is the smallest implantable medical device, designed to lower intraocular pressure by facilitating trabecular outflow of aqueous fluid.
 The trabecular outflow is one of the major outflow pathways for aqueous humor in the eye and has been the target of both pharmaceutical and surgical therapeutic approaches in glaucoma.

-The 1-millimeter long iStent is a titanium device inserted via an internal approach through the trabecular meshwork into Schlemm’s Canal, bypassing the trabecular meshwork and facilitating flow of aqueous from the eye.
+The 1-millimeter long iStent is a titanium device inserted via an internal approach through the trabecular meshwork into Schlemm's Canal, bypassing the trabecular meshwork and facilitating flow of aqueous from the eye.
 Studies have shown that the iStent is an effective procedure, typically lowering intraocular pressure to the mid-teens.

 The iStent is the first MIGS device to get FDA approval for implantation in combination with cataract surgery.
 The device has also been shown to offer better IOP control than cataract surgery alone up to one year of follow-up in a large randomized controlled FDA study, although the effectiveness was significantly reduced by 2 years.
 Safety of the iStent was comparable to cataract surgery alone which is much better than conventional trabeculectomy.
 Common complications include failure to implant the device, touching the iris with the device, and touching the undersurface of the cornea (endothelium) with the device.
 Multiple studies have since confirmed the MIGS-type efficacy and safety profile of the iStent.

 To address the reduced effectiveness at 2 years, some studies have been performed with multiple iStents.

 A 2019 Cochrane Review found that individuals who receive iStents in combination with cataract surgery may be less likely than those who only receive cataract surgery to need glaucoma eye drops at medium-term follow-up; however, the evidence for this finding was of low quality.

 The trabecular micro-bypass stents have been approved for use in the UK by the National Institute for Health and Care Excellence (NICE).